francoismartineau/snake_game/readme.md

 ![alt text](https://i.postimg.cc/HnZ7v0MQ/infinite-game.gif)

 Now it takes the shortest path using Dijkstra.
-The sides not blocked by walls teleports the snake Pac-man style.
+The sides that are not blocked by walls teleport the snake Pac-man style.

 ![alt text](https://i.postimg.cc/fydYXKPj/dijkstra.gif)